fluckshop/guiding-principles/README.md

 ### Operate transparently

 Share how things work.
 Open communication, clear decisions, honest pricing.
-No surprise fees, no hidden commissions, no dubious changes.
+No dubious changes, no surprise fees, no hidden commissions.

+### Users own their data

+Content, customer lists, and personal information belong to users.
+Act as a custodian, not the owner.

 ### Freedom of movement

 You can't please everyone.
-If it's not a match, anyone should be able to grab their bag of data and move out.
-No lock-ins, ever.
+If it's not a match, anyone should be able to move out.
+Full export capabilities, no barriers, no questions asked.

 ### Give back

-Open-source the code, support key software, and build a community for makers helping makers.
+Open-source the code and support key software projects.

 ## Not set in stone